BernhardBaumrock/pwsnippets/README.md

 ## Contributing

+**First, create your snippet in your users folder to test it!
+[See docs](https://code.visualstudio.com/docs/editor/userdefinedsnippets)**

-Go to your VSCode Extensions folder
+When it works, go to your VSCode Extensions folder
 ```
 cd C:\Users\foo\.vscode\extensions\
 ```